 Everyone who knows me knows that I absolutely love the suspense genre, so a TV series that showed individual suspense-filled stories, brimming with mystery and intrigue was right up my street.
 I watched the first episode - Lady Killer (known in America as Death Policy) and I was hooked!
 Since then, every night has pretty much been Thriller night for me as I settle down after a long day with yet another thrilling episode.
 It really is gripping stuff - so well written and the acting is superb.
 Well OK, according to some of the reviews, the acting has been described as 'wooden' or 'over the top,' but each to their own and all that.
 And in any case, the slightly wooden acting fits in well with the seventies thriller genre, I think!
 Furthermore there's not much in the way of blood and gore - ironic considering the grisly subject matter - so it's perfect for me!
 Plus there's no sex or swearing which is great for my mum!

 And if you're someone who enjoys playing spot the celeb, you won't be disappointed as there are many big name actors from the seventies in Thriller, and you'll even see some acting legends who appeared in the series before they got their big breaks.
-Among the who's who of famous faces, there's Robert Powell ( always be Jesus of Nazareth to me) Maureen you-got-an-ology Lipman; Jan Francis before she became just good friends with Paul Nicholas; future soap vixen Donna Mills, Sinead Cusak, Dennis Waterman, Diana Dors, Brian Blessed, Hayley Mills, Bob Hoskins, Tom Conti, Denholm Elliott and Dame Helen Mirren before she got all regal on us!
-And that's just some of them.
+Among the who's who of famous faces, there's Robert Powell (who will always be Jesus of Nazareth to me) Maureen you-got-an-ology Lipman; Jan Francis before she became Just Good Friends with Paul Nicholas; future soap vixen Donna Mills, Sinead Cusak, Dennis Waterman, Diana Dors, Brian Blessed, Hayley Mills, Bob Hoskins, Tom Conti, Denholm Elliott and Dame Helen Mirren before she got all regal on us!
+And that's just a fraction of the well-know faces you'll come across in Thriller.

-Most Thriller fans are likely to have either vague or very fond memories of this show.
+Those who were around in 1970s Britain are likely to have either vague or very fond memories of the show.
 I have neither!
 As it's my first time watching Thriller, I obviously don't have any memories of watching it 'back in the day'-in any case it was a bit before my time when it was first broadcast ('before my time'-I love saying that! :) ) But I know a lot of people did watch it the first time round in the seventies and it still has quite a cult following.
 It's been fascinating reading the many reviews from people who used to watch the show with their families on a Saturday night, which I believe was its regular viewing spot back then (in Britain.)

-And of course, I cannot talk about Thriller without giving a mention to the intriguing opening/closing credits - which consisted of blood-red ringed fish-eye lens shots - and of course that memorably haunting music score; both of which added to the theme of the show and the atmosphere of each individual episode.
+And of course, I cannot talk about Thriller without giving a mention to the intriguing opening/closing credits - which consisted of blood-red ringed, fish-eye lens shots - and of course that memorably haunting music score; both of which added to the sinister theme of the show and the macabre atmosphere of each individual episode.
 And that theme tune is never out of my head; I've even found myself humming it out loud!
-I thought the theme to Tales of the Unexpected was eerie and macabre but Thriller's - which features a harpsichord and flute - would waken, not to mention frighten, the dead!
-If the array of fantastic stories don't freak you out, then that theme tune most definitely will, so don't watch any episodes while you're alone in the dark!
+I thought the theme to Tales of the Unexpected was eerie but Thriller's - which features a harpsichord and flute - would waken, not to mention frighten, the dead!
+If the array of fantastic stories don't freak you out, then that theme tune most definitely will, so don't watch any episodes while you're alone with the lights off!

 I've introduced my mate Pancakes to it because she does love her mysteries.
 And I tried to introduce my mate MJ to Thriller as he loves old TV shows but what do you know?
 He only went and had the box set, didn't he!
 I told him off for not telling me about this amazing show much sooner but well... he's forgiven now!
 I don't mind admitting that I don't watch much in the way of 'modern' TV shows these days, so well-written, well-acted, quality TV shows from back in the day are a real treat for someone like me who loves a bit of vintage telly.
 I even enjoyed the sight and sounds of the ATV ident right before Thriller's opening credits.
 Pure old school!